What Is The Full Form Of CAG?

-The full form of CAG stands for “Comptroller and Auditor General of India”.
-Established by article 148 of the Constitution of India, CAG is an authority which audits the receipts and expenditures of the Indian government and the state government, including institutions, authorities, and bodies that are majorly financed by the government, also acting as an external auditor to government-owned companies and supplementary auditor of government companies and major subsidiaries of the government companies.
+The full form of CAG stands for “Comptroller and Auditor General of India.”
+Established by article 148 of the Constitution of India, CAG is an authority that audits the receipts and expenditures of the Indian government and the state government, including institutions, authorities, and bodies that the government majorly finances, also acting as an external auditor to government-owned companies and supplementary auditor of government companies and major subsidiaries of the government companies.

-The CAG has wide-ranging duties and powers from compiling accounts, auditing and detecting frauds.
+The CAG has wide-ranging duties and powers, from compiling accounts to auditing and detecting fraud.
 Here are the major duties and powers.

 #1 – Compile Accounts of Union and States

-The CAG is required to compile the accounts of the Union and State governments from the initial and subsidiary accounts.
-The initial accounts are kept with treasuries, offices or departments of central and state governments, which are furnished to the Comptroller and Auditor General of India for compilation.
+The CAG is required to compile the Union and State governments’ accounts from the initial and subsidiary accounts.
+The initial accounts are kept with treasuries, offices, or departments of central and state governments, which are furnished to the Comptroller and Auditor General of India for compilation.